Skip to main content

 Research projects in Information Technology

-Displaying 1 - 10 of 112 projects.
+Displaying 1 - 10 of 113 projects.

 Explainability and Compact representation of K-MDPs

 Markov Decision Processes (MDPs) are frameworks used to model decision-making in situations where outcomes are partly random and partly under the control of a decision maker.
 While small MDPs are inherently interpretable for people, MDPs with thousands of states are difficult to understand by humans.
 The K-MDP problem is the problem of finding the best MDP with, at most, K states by leveraging state abstraction approaches to aggregate states into sub-groups.
+The aim of this project is to measure and improve the interpretability of K-MDP approaches using state-of-the-art XAI approaches.

 Supervisor: Dr Mor Vered